Christian-2003/LispInterpreter/README.md

+**IMPORTANT:** Due to technical difficulties, this Lisp interpreter is now discontinued.
+Find a newer version of this interpreter [here](https://github.com/ChosenChris/LISP-Interpreter).

 # LispInterpreter
 This program can interpret source code, which is written in a simplified and adapted version of the programming language of Lisp.